The French National Parks

 Looking after France’s unspoilt mountain areas

-The ten officially-designated national parks in France are known collectively as “Les Parcs Nationaux de France”, and despite often being eclipsed in the media by long-established star visitor attractions, they nevertheless occupy an important place in the cultural identity of France (which remains the world’s most popular tourist destination).
+The ten officially-designated French National Parks are known collectively as “Les Parcs Nationaux de France”, and despite often being eclipsed in the media by long-established star visitor attractions, they nevertheless occupy an important place in the cultural identity of France (which remains the world’s most popular tourist destination).
 The parks are now recognised internationally for their exceptional natural qualities (including a combination of remarkable inland and maritime environments) and for the methods of regional management which have been established to ensure that they will conserve their richness for future generations.

 Covering an area of 53,500 ha (between 1231 and 3855 m) and located in the department of Savoie (73), the Parc National de la Vanoise encompasses 29 communes with a total of 36 900 permanent inhabitants.
 The park is divided into 2 valleys: to the north the Vallée de la Tarentaise (crossed by the River Isère) and further south, the Vallée de la Maurienne (crossed by the River Arc).

 The Vanoise was the first Parc National, created in 1963 primarily to prevent the disappearance of the Alpine ibex in France, and as a complement to the actions of its Italian neighbour, the Gran Paradiso National Park.

 Flora : 1,200 species, 200 of which are considered remarkable.
 Numerous species are protected on regional, national, European and international levels.

 Fauna : 1,600 Alpine ibex, 6,000 chamois, 120 nesting bird species (this is one of three major nesting sites in the Alps for the bearded vulture.
 Once again, numerous species are protected on regional, national and European levels.